pittcsc/Documents/Code_Of_Conduct.md

 ## Advertisements

-Advertisements are **not** to be posted in the Pitt Computer Science Slack without prior officer approval.
+Advertisements are **not** to be posted in the Pitt Computer Science Club Discord without prior officer approval.
 Advertisements may be deleted at the discretion of the Pitt Computer Science Club officers.

 ### Diversity Statement